-The results show that the aircraft noise at the site arises mainly from aircraft departing to the west on route 26 LAM and to the east on route 08KEN.
-There has been relatively little month to month variation in aircraft noise levels during this15 month noise monitoring survey.
+The results show that the aircraft noise at the site arises both from aircraft departing to the west (on routes 26SAM and 26 BOG) and arriving from the west, when aircraft are taking off towards the east.
+There has been relatively little month to month variation in aircraft noise levels during this 12 month noise monitoring period.